fbpx

 How does the CCC College Accounting Diploma program prepare students for careers in bookkeeping and payroll administration?

-The program covers both bookkeeping and payroll administration, providing students with comprehensive knowledge and practical skills.
-It includes courses like Financial Accounting and Payroll and Taxation in Canada, along with co-op work experience to enhance employability.
+The curriculum provides coverage of both bookkeeping and payroll administration and includes students’ comprehensive knowledge and practical skills.
+Other courses include Financial Accountancy and Payroll and Taxation in Canada where along co-op work experience is build to improve employability.

 What certifications can students pursue after completing the CCC College Accounting Diploma?